 The Neighbors: Income

-The neighbors in the City Center neighborhood in Kaufman are lower-middle income, making it a below average income neighborhood.
+The neighbors in the City Center neighborhood in Kaufman are middle-income, making it a moderate income neighborhood.

-is a lower rate of childhood poverty than is found in 52.9%
+line, this neighborhood has a higher rate of childhood poverty than 53.8%

 The Neighbors: Occupations